wbojczuk/animationstorm/README.md

 # animationstorm
+SIMPLE WRITE ANIMATION

+Can be triggered using either built-in triggers Onload or Onhover, or can be triggered with the method animationStorm.simpleWrite(element);

 Data Attributes for Simple Write Animation

 data-placeholder="true/false" (Determines whether of not to display placeholder, default value is true)